cfe316/cfe316.github.io/_posts/2024-04-14-slab-transmissions-mfp-isotropic.md

 ---

 # Motivation
-This is meant as a rough analogy to the problem of neutron deposition in the first wall of a fusion reactor.
+This problem is explored in rough analogy to the problem of neutron deposition in the first wall of a fusion reactor.
+Of course, this lacks any number of complexities, but I'm interested in this set up as a very simple model.

 # Problem statement
 There is a slab of material of thickness $a$.